On the tarmac at Beirut International Airport: a Comet 4C of MEA

 The next postcard to take my eye among my recently discovered trove of long-lost messages home was another bog standard picture of an aircraft.
 This one is dressed in the livery of MEA, or Middle East Airlines, the national carrier of Lebanon.

 It is a Comet 4C, the workhorse of many airlines back when mass tourism and package holidays were beginning to hit their post-war stride.

 In the message on the back I briefly inform my sister that it is being posted during a 45-minute stopover en route to Beirut and that I have enjoyed “superb weather and the smoothest of flights”.

 I add, jokingly I can attest, that I had a bullet-proof vest in my baggage “ready for Jordan” which, on this occasion, was my final destination.

-However, it was not that somewhat adventurous trip that I was first reminded of on finding this postcard.
+However, it was not that somewhat adventurous trip that I was reminded of on first finding this postcard.

 At that time, plentiful overseas travel was one of the perks of my job as a reporter and feature writer on Travel Trade Gazette, a publication that owners and staff alike proudly proclaimed as the world’s first weekly publication for the travel industry.